andrewgdotcom/ason/ason.md

 ### stext

-The stext is a sequence of zero or more fields.
-The nature of the fields differs between structured text formats (see below).
+The nature of the stext fields differs between structured text formats (see below).

+* If the stext is empty, the structure contains a single empty field.
+* If the stext is missing, the structure contains no data.

 ### Nesting

-A structure MAY be nested within another structure's stext.
+* A structure MAY be nested within another structure's stext.
-A structure MUST NOT be nested within an htext or ftext.
+* A structure MUST NOT be nested within an htext or ftext.
-All ASON texts used in the stext must be well-formed and properly nested.
+* All ASON texts used in the stext must be well-formed and properly nested.
-Any locking-shift or escape sequences MUST be properly reverted or terminated.
+* Any locking-shift or escape sequences MUST be properly reverted or terminated.

 Any data that violates the above rules MUST be binary-to-text encoded (see below).

 Note that child structures MUST NOT inherit any metadata (including ISO-2022 encodings) from their parent.